-The final survey data were delivered to UCLA formatted as SAS data sets.
-The SAS data sets were created by converting the CATI database using a series of SAS macro programs.
-Initially, the CATI survey data were stored in a hierarchical database to improve data efficiency and enhance performance while interviewing.
-This conversion was accomplished using Westat's CATISAS macro program that extracts information stored in the CATI data dictionary (e.g., variable names, variable labels, allowable values, and formats) and then converts each of the CATI database segments into a "flat" SAS data set.
+The CATI survey data were collected and stored in a hierarchical database to improve data efficiency and enhance performance while interviewing.
+For delivery to UCLA, these data were converted to SAS datasets using Westat's CATISAS, a series of SAS macros programs.
+CATISAS extracts data attributes stored in the CATI data dictionary (e.g., variable names, variable labels, allowable values, and formats) and then converts each of the CATI database segments into a "flat" SAS data set.
 Using the CATI data dictionary to define the SAS data set variables is advantageous because variables are stored in questionnaire order, allowing for meaningful presentation of the variables in frequency output and file listings without additional programming.
-SAS data sets created by the macro were later combined to facilitate processing and file delivery.
-After the survey data were converted from the CATI system, all further processing relied on the SAS system.
+The SAS data sets created by the CATISAS macro were then combined and further processed with SAS to create the delivery files.

-During the conversion process from CATI database elements to SAS files, diagnostic edit checks were run on the entire database.
-Frequencies for categorical data were also run and examined.
+During the conversion process from CATI database elements to SAS files, diagnostic edit checks were run on the database.
+Frequencies for categorical data were run and examined.
 These reviews were made to ensure that errors had not been inadvertently introduced into the data (i.e., no data were lost, no unexpected shifts in variable distributions occurred).
 In going from the CATI to SAS file organization, for example, frequency runs from the CATI database and the post-CATI SAS files were compared.